 - Jerk Jock: Tyler had his moments where he would complain about or mock the other teams, and at the Kuwait City airport he intentionally provoked Karlyn into a fight after Dustin & Kandice bumped them ahead of Bama in the ticket line (James seemed more interested in just getting his tickets and getting out of there, and had to tell Tyler to cool it when he was getting all giddy about the fight later).

-- The Load: James in the second half of the season.
-Both he and Tyler often talked about how useless he appeared to be most of the time, and he had to do five straight Roadblocks starting with leg 9 due to Tyler taking most of them early on.
+- The Load: James, which became evident in the second half of the season, as Tyler stacked most of his Roadblocks early on, forcing James to do five straight Roadblocks starting with leg 9.
+Both he and Tyler often talked about how useless he appeared to be most of the time.

 - Mr. Fanservice: Being models of course.

-- Muscles Are Meaningful: Probably one of the last times this truly mattered, as they were able to power their way through a very physical season with almost no tricky mental tasks (though they were still considered underdogs to a pair of beauty queens).
+- Muscles Are Meaningful: Despite being able to power their way through a very physical season, they were still considered underdogs to a pair of beauty queens.

-- No Sense of Direction: They were almost eliminated in Kuwait when they got lost for hours looking for the Roadblock, only Peter & Sarah getting more lost saved them.
+- No Sense of Direction: They were almost eliminated in leg 6 when they got lost for hours looking for the Roadblock, only Peter & Sarah getting more lost saved them.